How has the EU responded to the impact of the Corona-crisis?

 The EU has taken the following measures to support the healthcare sector.

 - Acting on a proposal from the European Commission, the Council of the European Union and the European Parliament agreed to activate an Emergency Support Instrument (ESI).
-This allows the Commission, among other things, to tender directly for the member states and coordinate and finance the central procurement and transport of medical equipment.
-In addition, resources are being freed up for the rescEU initiative, which involves building up a strategic stock of vital medical equipment – and distributing it if necessary.
+This allows the Commission, among other things, free up resources for the rescEU initiative, which involves building up a strategic stock of vital medical equipment – and distributing it if necessary.
 The funding for the two instruments stands at just over € 3 billion, a sum allocated from the EU budget.
 The EU member states together will be required to contribute an extra € 3 billion to the EU budget.

-In addition to the above measures, which entail the direct investment of EU funds, the EU also supports the healthcare sector in member states by issuing medical guidelines, and helps member states to obtain personal protective equipment for their healthcare workers.
-Against this background, the European Commission has launched four joint procurement procedures since 28 February 2020, e.g. for personal protective equipment, face masks and ventilators.
+In addition to the above measures, the EU also supported the healthcare sector in member states by issuing medical guidelines, and helps member states to obtain personal protective equipment for their healthcare workers.

 Economic support for EU member states